 ***I won't add raw milk or low fat milk to this list (the ones below are pasteurized options), but just know that raw milk is the healthiest choice (if it's from a farmer you trust who raises the cows well) and low-fat milks are the least healthy as explained above – only buy whole milk!
 Also, remember local is always best, and NEVER buy ultra-pasteurized anything.
 To find information about the milk you're thinking about buying, you'll probably need to go to their website and/or call the company, I've done this often.

 - Organic, hormone-free (all organic is), grassfed.
-Near us I can find Hilhof Dairy available (lightly pasteurized but not homogenized), so if we couldn't get fresh milk from the farm, we'd get this.
+Near us I can find Hilhof Dairy (lightly pasteurized but not homogenized, and in glass bottles), so if we couldn't get fresh milk from the farm, we'd get this.
 (Note that Horizon organic milk is all ultra-pasteurized so don't buy it!)